PChappert/RERB/vignettes/How_to_AB1toAIRR.md

 2.  **additional info can be automatically added if a "platename_info.xlsx" is present in the same folder** as the "platename_SCF_SEQ_ABI.zip" file.
 The "platename_info.xlsx" file **must contain a "well_id" collumn** corresponding to the Eurofins sequencing wells (!!!).
 All other collumn present will be added to the final recap file.
 You can **use the updated "template_scSangerBCR_info_v1.3.xlsx" file**, key columns (like well_id) and colnames are protected to avoid issues (pwd=u1151, if needed), you can change all other columns and add as many as you want (see Readme inside the excel workbook).

-3.  **options for primers are : IgG, IgM, IgK, IgL and MixL (for mixed IgK/IgL plates)**; if no info is provided will default to IgG.
+3.  **options for primers are : IgG, IgM, IgK, IgL and Mix (for mixed plates: lowest cutoffs are used for all sequences)**; if no info is provided will default to IgG.
 Choosing the right primers adapts length cut-offs for QC.

 4.  **options for primers are : none, png, html**; by default, will generate "png" QC plots. "html" is more interactive but size is around 25MB per file!